 We use our own pickups.
-They are voiced for tapping and works great for other techniques.
+They are very versatile and work any style of music and playing style.
 They are mid gain and we use ceramic magnets.
 You can watch demos on the video section.
-You could also tell us if you want lower output on the pickups or a specific DC resistance. (we suggest we should that for you)
+You could also tell us if you want an specific DC resistance (output) or a different magnet (we suggest we should that for you)

 Can I use other pickups?